Real Estate Trust vs LLC (What’s The Difference?)

 Real Estate Trusts

-A Real Estate Trust, commonly known as a land trust, is a legal arrangement where a trustee holds title to a property on behalf of the beneficiaries [1].
-The trust agreement outlines the rights and responsibilities of each party involved.
+A Real Estate Trust — often called a land trust — is a legal arrangement where a trustee holds the property title on behalf of the beneficiaries [1].
+The trust agreement defines what each party can and can't do.

 Limited Liability Companies